bgachara/bgachara.github.io/posts/rust_ref.md

 ## Loops

-- allows us to control flow of code execution by repeating a block of code
-- behaviour can be boundless or bounded by a conditional evaluation
+- They allow us to control flow of code execution by repeating a block of code, their behaviour can be boundless or bounded by a conditional evaluation

-### loop patterns
+### Loop patterns

 - loop
 - break, continue